Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Hardness beyond trees and beyond IRV

 \paragraph{A rule-level invariance: Strong Forced Elimination (SFE).} We introduce a rule-level property, \emph{Strong Forced Elimination (SFE)}, that captures the invariance used by hardness reductions for exclusion zones.
 Informally, a rule satisfies SFE if once a candidate is eliminated, the remainder of the elimination process depends only on the induced profile over the remaining candidates (i.e., how voters ranked the eliminated candidate relative to survivors becomes irrelevant).
 We show that every deterministic rank-based elimination rule satisfies SFE (including IRV), and we use this to lift the known hardness phenomena to this entire rule family.

-\paragraph{Why SFE.} SFE isolates the \emph{rule-level} forced-elimination cascade exploited by the IRV-specific reduction of \cite{Tomlinson25exclusion}: once this invariance is abstracted, the underlying RX3C encoding becomes rule-agnostic (details in the Supplementary Material). \paragraph{Determinism is essential.} Our lifting applies to deterministic rank-based elimination rules (all satisfy SFE), but need not extend to randomized variants; e.g., random transfer can violate SFE (Supplementary Material).
-We use R to denote any deterministic, rank based, elimination-based voting rule. \begin{theorem}[{\sf co-NP}-Completeness of ${\mathcal{R}}$-{\sc Exclusion} under {\sf SFE}] For any deterministic rank-based, elimination-based voting rule ${\mathcal{R}}$ that satisfies {\sf SFE}, ${\mathcal{R}}$-{\sc Exclusion} is {\sf co-NP}-complete.
+\paragraph{Why SFE.} SFE isolates the \emph{rule-level} forced-elimination cascade exploited by the IRV-specific reduction of \cite{Tomlinson25exclusion}: once this invariance is abstracted, the underlying RX3C encoding becomes rule-agnostic (details in Appendix \ref{app:hardness}). \paragraph{Determinism is essential.} Our lifting applies to deterministic rank-based elimination rules (all satisfy SFE), but need not extend to randomised variants; e.g., random transfer can violate SFE; see Appendix \ref{app:hardness}.
+We use R to denote any deterministic, rank-based, elimination-based voting rule. \begin{theorem}[{\sf co-NP}-Completeness of ${\mathcal{R}}$-{\sc Exclusion} under {\sf SFE}] For any deterministic rank-based, elimination-based voting rule ${\mathcal{R}}$ that satisfies {\sf SFE}, ${\mathcal{R}}$-{\sc Exclusion} is {\sf co-NP}-complete.

 \end{theorem}